Elizabeth Gyring

+Elizabeth Gyring (1886-1970) was an American composer born in Vienna, Austria.

+Early life and education

-Elizabeth Gyring (1886-1970) was an American composer born in Vienna, Austria, daughter of laryngologist Leopold Rethy.
-She attended the Vienna Academy of Music studying harmony with Joseph Marx and piano with Ludwig Gzaczkes, then in 1910 studied composition with Arnold Schoenburg.
+Gyring's father was Leopold Rethy, a laryngologist.
+Gyring attended the Vienna Academy of Music, studying harmony with Joseph Marx and piano with Ludwig Gzaczkes, then in 1910 composition with Arnold Schoenburg.

+Career

 Gyring had several of her early works performed in concerts and broadcast on the radio by players from the Vienna and Berlin Philharmonic Orchestras.
+Following her emigration to the United States, she had a successful compositional career, with her works performed and recorded by American soloists and ensembles.
+Her music has been performed in Carnegie Hall and at University concert series across the United States.

+Personal life

-She married Otto Geiringer, and in 1939 the couple emigrated to the United States, it seems that their move was partly due to the rise of the Natzi Party in Europe.
-In 1944 Gyring became an American citizen and enjoyed a successful compositional career with her works being performed and recorded by American soloists and ensembles.
-Here music has been performed in Carnegie Hall and at University concert series across the United States.
-She died in New York City in 1970, and a collection of her manuscripts, correspondence and papers are housed at Washington State University.
+She married Otto Geiringer, and in 1939 the couple emigrated to the United States; it seems that their move was partly due to the rise of the Nazi Party in Europe.
+In 1944 Gyring became an American citizen.

+She died in New York City in 1970.

+Archive

+A collection of her manuscripts, correspondence and papers is at Washington State University.